-Agile UP, Agile [2, 21, 24, 44]) and how they apply to FTS.
-The limitations in phase specificity, which we noted above, suggest that linear-sequential approaches are unlikely to be optimal for FTS (except for work within a single phase) and therefore we should turn to iterative models.
+This leads to considering the advantages and disadvantages of linear-sequential approaches (e.g. waterfall, incremental) versus iterative models (e.g. Unified Process, Agile UP, Agile [2, 22, 25, 44]) and how they apply to FTS.
+The limitations in phase specificity, which we just noted above, suggest that linear-sequential approaches are unlikely to be optimal for FTS (except for work within a single phase) and therefore we should turn to iterative models.
 Each iterative model includes all the activities of the SDLC phases.
-Hence, those models that use longer iterations resemble the linear-sequential approaches, whereas models that use short iterations blur the borders between SDLC activities.
-In the latter case, FTS handoffs contain artifacts that cover all activities-requirements, design, code, and test.
+Hence, those models that use longer iterations resemble the linear-sequential approaches whereas models that use short iterations blur the borders between SDLC activities.
+In the latter case, FTS hand-offs contain artifacts that cover all activities: requirements, design, code, and test.

 In order to move forward, we chose a specific iterative approach.
-We argue that the Agile approach is the most promising of the iterative approaches for FTS-and use it in exploratory studies described later in this paper-for several reasons.
-First, it has the enabling property of using short time-boxed iterations of two to four weeks each.
-The customer requirements for each iteration are feature based; thus, all the SDLC activities are merged in each iteration, and features are designed, tested, developed, and presented.
-Second, with all activities intertwined, the Agile method introduces continuous integration that enables granular and structured daily handoffs.
-Continuous integration (while using an automated integration environment) enables each team to develop in its own code base in its own time period.
-Yet each team maintains an updated, testable code base to be used by the next production site.
-The policy of keeping the integration green (i.e., all tests pass) at the end of the workday is common in Agile teams.
-It ensures high-quality handoffs and thus fits nicely with FTS requirements.
+We argue that the Agile approach is the most promising of the iterative approaches for FTS - and use it in exploratory studies described later in this article - for the following reasons.
+First, it has the enabling property of using short time-boxed iterations of 2 to 4 weeks each.
+The customer requirements for each iteration are feature-based, thus all the SDLC activities are merged in each iteration, and features are designed, tested, developed, and presented.
+Second, with all activities intertwined, the Agile method introduces continuous integration that enables granular and structured daily hand-offs.
+Continuous integration (while using an automated integration environment) enables each team to develop in its own code-base in its own time period.
+Yet, each team maintains an updated, testable code base to be used by the next production site.
+The policy of keeping the integration green (i.e., all tests pass) at the end of the work day is common in Agile teams.
+It ensures high quality hand-offs, thus it fits nicely with FTS requirements.
 Third, Agile inspires a sustainable pace that fits the notion of working mostly during one's daylight hours.
-Fourth, Agile promotes exhaustive automated testing, which should achieve a duration reduction.
+Fourth, Agile promotes exhaustive automated testing which should achieve a duration reduction.

-Also note that Denny et al. [11] and Gupta [20] have attempted to conceptually marry FTS with elements of Agile.
-All of which leads to the following proposition:
+Also note that Denny, Gupta and colleagues have attempted to conceptually marry FTS with elements of Agile: [12, 20].3 All of which leads to the following:

-Proposition 3: FTS is more suitable than conventional global configurations for Agile development when some core Agile practices are used-small time-boxed iterations, exhaustive automatic testing, continuous integration, and sustainable pace.
+Proposition 3: Compared to conventional global configurations, FTS is more suitable for Agile development when some core Agile practices are used: small time-boxed iterations, exhaustive automatic testing, continuous integration, and sustainable pace.